cdktf/cdktf-provider-google/docs/workbenchInstance.csharp.md

 'Optional.

-Input only.
 The KMS key used to encrypt the disks, only applicable if disk_encryption is CMEK.
 Format: 'projects/{project_id}/locations/{location}/keyRings/{key_ring_id}/cryptoKeys/{key_id}'
 Learn more about using your own encryption keys.'

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.16.0/docs/resources/workbench_instance#kms_key WorkbenchInstance#kms_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.17.0/docs/resources/workbench_instance#kms_key WorkbenchInstance#kms_key}

 ---